oliviamcauley/Bar_Surfing/README.md

 # Bar Surfing
+Bars are non-axisymmetric perturbations drivers of changes in the shape of isolated galaxies over time.

-This project used test particle simulations to understand if a cluster can survive being at a stable point as the stable point moves outward towards the solar circle due to a decelrating bar.
+The goal of this project is to use test particle simulations[^1] to understand if a cluster can survive being at a stable point as the stable point moves outward towards the solar circle due to a decelrating bar.
+[^1]: A type of simulation where particles interact with the potential(s) imposed on them.

 # Table of Contents
 1. [Introduction](#Introduction)